Deploy Your Infrastructure To Azure Using Terraform

 Pros:

-• Able to store Terraform resource state centrally in Azure Blob Storage, which allows running automatic deployments, e.g., Azure DevOps multi-stage deployments.
+- Able to store Terraform resource state centrally in Azure Blob Storage, which allows running automatic deployments, e.g., Azure DevOps multi-stage deployments.

 Cons:

-• Not everything is validated during terraform plan command execution.
+command execution.
 As an example, I can mention virtual machine scale set extensions.
-If you make a mistake in extension configuration, you will probably not see the errors during terraform plan command, but rather when applying the configuration using terraform apply command.
+If you make a mistake in extension configuration, you will probably not see the errors duringterraform plan

-• terraform import command is lacking the generation of the actual resource configuration.
-Currently, it supports only importing existing state into state file that helps a bit, but not too much if you have a large infrastructure.
+command is lacking the generation of the actual resource configuration.
+Currently, it supports only importing existing state into state file that helps a bit, but not too much if you have a large infrastructure.- Not all resources can be described via Terraform.

 Final Words

 Currently, I am finalizing the migration of existing infrastructure described using ARM templates to Terraform.
 Terraform has proven to be convenient to use on a broader scale.
 Unfortunately, there is no straightforward way to replace ARM templates with Terraform templates since, at the moment of writing, Azure does not support exporting the existing resources in HCL format.
-To reduce manual work of translating ARM JSON to HCL, I have written a tool in C# that performs naive conversion of Terraform state file (created by the terraform import command) to HCL resource configuration.
+To reduce manual work of translating ARM JSON to HCL, I have written a tool in C# that performs naive conversion of Terraform state file (created by the terraform import

 In my next article, I am going to focus on Terraform configuration deployment automation using Azure DevOps pipelines.